CLI Reference

 Important behaviors:

-Reads .veritas/evals/history.jsonl and prints recent local outcome metrics.
+Reads .veritas/standards-feedback/history.jsonl and prints recent local outcome metrics.

-The summary includes acceptance count, required rewrites, average time to green, average overrides, confidence distribution, and the most flagged false-positive rule.
+The summary includes acceptance count, required rewrites, average time to green, average exceptions, confidence distribution, and the most flagged false-positive rule.

 print